ZhuTopher/RemindMe/README.md

-# Time-Management-Extension
+# RemindMe
-A Google Chrome extension used to help users plan their schedule.
+A Google Chrome extension used to help users keep track of upcoming events.

 Contributors: